marina-seamore/mesto-react/README.md

 ## Further step
 ### Add kinda feats:
-1. Close popups by Esc and a click outside the popup
-2. Before deleting a card, a popup with delete confirmation pops up
-3. Form validates and shows error as one types, not after submit
+1. Form validates and shows error as one types, not after submit
-4. When the request is being processed, a corresponding message appears to inform about that
+2. When the request is being processed, a corresponding message appears to inform about that